 Why Natural Perfumes Change with Time

-If you are returning to a perfume you have worn for years and notice that a recent bottle feels a little different, this does not automatically suggest reformulation or reduced quality.
-More often, it reflects the living nature of artisanal perfume itself: time, maturation, storage, climate, and the natural character of the materials at work.
-At Maison Anthony Marmin, any true reformulation would always be stated clearly.
-And if a creation could no longer be maintained at the standard it deserves, it would not be quietly diminished.
-It would sooner be discontinued than compromised.
+If you return to a perfume you have worn for years and notice that a recent bottle feels slightly different, this does not mean it has been reformulated or reduced in quality.
+Rather, it reflects the living nature of artisanal perfumery itself: time, maturation, storage, climate, skin, and the natural character of the materials.

 Our samples, for example, are drawn from the same perfume oil batches as our full-size bottles.
 There is no separate formulation, dilution, or quality difference.
-Yet even then, a sample kept for a long period may express itself slightly differently from a newly bottled perfume, simply because perfume oils naturally mature over time.
+Yet a sample kept for a long period may express itself slightly differently from a newly bottled perfume, simply because perfume oils naturally mature over time.

-This is one of the differences between natural perfumery and a more industrial approach.
 Natural perfumes are alive.
 They mature, they evolve, and for many perfume lovers, that is precisely where their beauty lies.

 Next